ComradDoge/DogeEU4/README.md

 - 4 new trade goods
 - Latent Good system reworked

+- A lot of national ideas fixes and changes
 - Britanny can use its own monument
 - Decision to highlight monuments on the map
 - Decisions received icons for easier categorization